nchhaj189/Access-Point-Automation/README.md

   5. Plug in the access point and boot in ROM mode.

+  6. Find the process id for putty, which can be done by looking in task manager.

-  6. Run the script using the following command
+  7. Run the script using the following command
   ```
   python accesspoint.py
   ```

-  7. Let the program do the rest of the work!
+  8. Let the program do the rest of the work!